Ensure the property meets your needs

-Investing in commercial property can be an exhilarating venture that provides a steady annuity income stream and a sound portfolio for the long-term benefit.
+Investing in commercial property can be an exhilarating venture that provides a steady income stream and a sound portfolio for long-term benefit.

 However, according to Craig Ford, chief executive of the Cape Town-based compliance certification company Bugs and Sparks, the only thing bridging the gap between a good and a bad property sale is information and that demands research, planning and compliance.

 “Perhaps the most important phase is doing your homework – thoroughly research the area in which the building is located and the surrounding infrastructure.
 As the business owners, consider the building structure to ensure your business can fully maximise the space and location,” Ford says.